plone/documentation/manage/upgrading/version_specific_migration/upgrade_to_51.rst

   :depth: 1
   :local:

-Meta bundles generation
+Meta Bundles Generation
 -----------------------

 This is `PLIP 1277 <https://github.com/plone/Products.CMFPlone/issues/1277>`_.

-For end users
+For End Users
 ~~~~~~~~~~~~~

 Pages will load faster because JavaScript and CSS resources are bundled.
 An anonymous user will usually get one JavaScript file and one CSS file, instead of multiple.

-For developers
+For Developers
 ~~~~~~~~~~~~~~

 To make use of this, you should register your resource bundle to merge with the ``default`` or ``loggedin`` bundle.